 Thank you for reviewing our fees and policies.
 We strive for maximum transparency in this area, so if you have questions, please do not hesitate to ask.

-Hiring a lawyer in today's business environment involves a specific, spelled-out written agreement in advance.
-There is nothing "implied" or "assumed" or "customary" as might have been the case in years past.
+Hiring a lawyer in today’s business environment involves a specific, spelled-out written agreement in advance.
+There is nothing “implied” or “assumed” or “customary” as might have been the case in years past.
 Sound business practice requires that you should always be crystal clear as to the terms upon which you have engaged your lawyer.
 Law firms vary widely in their fee and retainer agreements – there is no “standard.”
 Accordingly, this Fees & Policies page is our means of avoiding uncertainty and clearly establishing our terms of service with all clients.

-We operate for the most part on the basis of flat fees per project (these are listed below), but are also available for hourly billing and retainers, when these are expressly pre-arranged with the client.
+Our office operates for the most part on the basis of flat fees per project (these are listed below), but we are also available for hourly billing and retainers when these are expressly pre-arranged with the client.
 Note that hourly billing is offered only to long-established clients, at our discretion.
 We do not offer contingency fee arrangements at all.

-We are unable to accept every case and are not under an obligation to do so.
-Depending on our workload at any given moment, the number of cases we already have in our queue or in litigation, certain geographical limitations, and so forth, it may be necessary for us to respectfully decline a case.
+We cannot accept every case and are under no obligation to do so.
+Depending on our workload and resources at any given moment, the number of cases we already have in our queue or in litigation, certain geographical limitations, and so forth, it may be necessary for us to respectfully decline a case.
 We hope you understand.
-Also, you only become our client when we accept your case and payment is received.
+Also, you only become our client when we clearly agree to accept your case and the required payment is received.

 The internet has revolutionized the way many law firms do business and we are no exception.
-Beginning this year, all of our initial consultations, entity formations, and most routine document preparation tasks are now handled exclusively online, supplemented by phone if necessary.
+Beginning this year, all initial consultations, entity formations, and most routine document preparation tasks are now handled exclusively online (not in the office), supplemented by phone if necessary.
 We do not accept or discuss new cases by phone or by in-office meeting.
 Advance payment is required.
 Sorry, no exceptions.

 You will notice an itemized list of fees below.
 These are for online services.
 A range of in-office services (after the initial consultation) is available at 150% of the corresponding online fee.

 The APR may take up to one 1.5 hours of attorney time over three calendar days and is subject to our usual reasonableness standard (explained below) as to its content, scope, and duration, and also as to the quantity of supporting documentation involved.

 Please note the difference between residential and commercial cases since many of our fees vary according to this classification.
-“Residential” pertains to one’s own personal residence (buying or selling, title and lien issues, construction defects, exemption from judgments, and the like) while “commercial” pertains to one’s business, non-homestead investment properties, and investor transactions.
-This difference is significant because of the amount and complexity of documentation involved and the level of liability.
+“Residential” pertains to one’s own personal residence or homestead (buying or selling, title and lien issues, construction defects, exemption from judgments, and the like), while “commercial” pertains to one’s business, non-homestead investment properties, and investor issues and transactions.
+This difference is significant both because of the amount and complexity of documentation involved and the level of professional liability incurred by us.
 We make this distinction in our sole discretion.
 The nature of the structure on the property does not determine this distinction (e.g., it may physically be an SFR but used for a commercial or investor purpose).
 If in doubt, we will be glad to clarify whether residential or commercial fees apply in your case.

 Commercial earnest money contract: $550 to $750